 What do we do?

-The Molecular Ecology and Evolution Program (MEEP) is concept based, where researchers work on various taxa with the goal of understanding the processes that have led to the evolution of biodiversity in Southern Africa.
+The Molecular Ecology Programme is concept based.
+Here researchers work on various taxa with the goal of understanding the processes that have led to the evolution of biodiversity in Southern Africa.
 In addition, there is also a strong taxonomic component where phylogenies generated through our research are used in collaborative projects with researchers from other institutions to describe and catalogue South Africa's fauna and flora.

-Our work goes beyond DNA analyses, whereby we combine our genetic results (on population, phylogeographic, and phylogenetic levels) with other types of information.
+Our work goes beyond DNA analyses as we combine our genetic results (on population, phylogeographic, and phylogenetic levels) with other types of information.
 We have several mark-recapture programmes on species at risk in fragmented habitats, and use this information to better interpret genetic patterns.

 We also combine our genetic data with climate models to make predictions regarding clade/population distributions, and incorporate performance-based data for investigation of adaptive radiations.
 In addition, we aim to understand patterns of reptile biodiversity and adaptation to the physical environment by combining phylogenetics, phylogeography and morphology.